overtron/anansi/README.md

 1. Create a new directory under `filingsdata/trackedcompanies/` with the company name (e.g., `filingsdata/trackedcompanies/Roku`)
 2. Add investor relations documents to the `investorrelations/` subdirectory
-3. Add SEC filings to the `sec-submissions/` subdirectory
-4. Run the theme extraction script for the new company:
+3. Run the theme extraction script for the new company:
    ```bash
    ./run_scripts/run_theme_extractor.sh -k YOUR_OPENAI_API_KEY -c roku
    ```
-5. The company will automatically appear in the company selector in the web interface
+4. The company will automatically appear in the company selector in the web interface

 ## Troubleshooting